updatable views and instead of triggers

 Well, I will try to push a solution with no GLOBAL table.
 We probably do not need it.

-5 Responses to “updatable views and instead of triggers”
+5 thoughts on “updatable views and instead of triggers

 I have previously used a similar approach on the content model for a news website publshing system where the shared attributes of the different content types were held in a single table and the extra individual attributes were held in tables for each specific content type (where content type were things like articles, adverts, flash thing, and loads more).